Teoscar Hernández Preview, Player Props: Mariners vs. Angels

 Teoscar Hernández At The Plate

-- Hernandez has picked up a hit in 95 of 142 games this season, with multiple hits 42 times.

-- In 16.2% of his games this year, he has hit a long ball, and 4.2% of his trips to the dish.

-- Hernandez has had at least one RBI in 35.9% of his games this year (51 of 142), with two or more RBI 25 times (17.6%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Hernandez has an RBI in 52 of 143 games this year, with multiple RBI in 25 of them.
+He has also driven in three or more of his team's runs in six contests.

+- In 55 of 143 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.